Aws-2013/ComboWidgets/README.md

 ============

 ComboWidgets
-is a compilation of Menu, Tabs, Dropdown and Accordion widgets within a page context.
+is a compilation of my custom Menu, Tabs, Dropdown and Accordion widgets within a page context.